 - 40% for higher rate taxpayers

 As an example, if you’re a basic rate taxpayer if you put £100 into your pension, you’ll get £25 tax relief so £125 will actually be paid into your plan.

 Please note the rates for Scotland differ and tax treatment will depend on individual circumstances. tax rules could change in the future and not all areas of Estate Planning or Tax Planning are regulated by the Financial Conduct Authority.Contact Us

-There are also restrictions as to when money can be removed from the pension, this is to encourage people to use their pension funds later in life.
-For most people this will mean they will be able to access their pension plan from age 55.
-Usually 25% of the pension fund can be taken as a tax free lump sum, income is generally taxed at usual income tax rates.
+There are also restrictions as to when money can be removed, this is to encourage people to use their pension funds later in life.
+For most people this will mean they will be able to access their plan from age 55.
+Usually 25% of the fund can be taken as a tax free lump sum, income is generally taxed at usual income tax rates.

 How you Receive a Pension

 After the age of 55 you can receive income in different ways.
 This could be via:

 - Using the entire fund to purchase an “annuity” which is a product which will pay you a guaranteed income for the rest of your life

 - Using part of the fund to purchase an annuity and leave the rest invested

 - Take regular income from your pension plan, keeping the pension invested to provide this income